prokagno/MICRO_PYTHON-for-Sourya-Stm32/MICROPYTHON CODES/README.md

 ------------------------------------------------------------------------

-## MicroPython on Our Custom Board
+## MicroPython on Our SOURYA Board

-Our Custom Board contains an STM32 microcontroller and an ESP32 for wireless and higher-level applications.
+Our SOURYA Board contains an STM32 microcontroller and an ESP32 for wireless and higher-level applications.

 For the MicroPython applications documented here, the **STM32 runs the